Research

 KASK biolab contextualizes color in contemporary art and design questioning its related environmental issues.
 This proposal identifies the environmental impact of the color industry and envisions the shift towards a sustainable approach in color.

-Ecology of color
+Ecology of colour

 The Color Biolab